ryrob30/mobile-services.en/help/ios/ios-ext/ios-ext.md

 ## Configure the extension {#section_28C994B7892340AC8D1F07AF26FF3946}

-1. Ensure that ADBMobileConfig.json is a member of the extension's target.
+1. Ensure that the `ADBMobileConfig.json` file is a member of the extension's target.
 1. On the **[!UICONTROL Build Phases]** tab of your extension’s target, expand the **[!UICONTROL Link Binary with Libraries]** section and add the following libraries:

     * `AdobeMobileLibrary_Extension.a`